reachlightspeed/lightspeed-site/src/site/blog/the-performance-500.md

 * FID: First Input Delay - How soon after a user input does the browser process the event (measured in milliseconds)

 We’ve included <a href="#understanding-core-web-vitals">a section below</a> that explains these in further detail in the language used on <a href="https://web.dev">web.dev</a>.

+### How We Tested
+We ran 5 tests at different times of day over a period of two weeks.
+Those results have been averaged into the scores presented in the table above.
+PageSpeed Insights never returned a Performance Score for ViacomCBS so we ranked it last.

 ### Ranking Methodology
 We chose to rank these companies “Performance 500” rank first by Google’s PageSpeed Insights Performance Score, then by Largest Contentful Paint (LCP), then by Cumulative Layout Shift (CLS), then First Input Delay (FID).
 We preferred this ranking order as FID is not assigned a weight in [Google’s weighting of the performance score](https://web.dev/performance-scoring/#lighthouse-6).